lttb/gh-actions-language-server/README.md

 # gh-actions-language-server

-Github Actions Language Server
+**GitHub Actions Language Server**

-An extremely thin wrapper around [@actions/languageserver](https://github.com/actions/languageservices/tree/main/languageserver) to make it easier to install and use in cli and LSP clients.
+A lightweight wrapper around [@actions/languageserver](https://github.com/actions/languageservices/tree/main/languageserver) to simplify installation and usage in CLI tools and LSP (Language Server Protocol) clients.

+## Why?

+The `@actions/languageserver` module is published without an executable binary (see [issue #56](https://github.com/actions/languageservices/issues/56)), which makes it less convenient to use directly.
+This package bridges that gap by providing an easy-to-install binary.

+Initially, the plan was to contribute a pull request to `@actions/languageserver` to add a `bin` field.
+However, it seems that configuring package exports for this purpose requires some adjustments, so creating this standalone package was a quicker solution.

+*Note:* This package may be archived and deprecated once native support for a `bin` executable is added to `@actions/languageserver`.

 ## Installation

+To install globally via npm, run:

 ```sh
 npm i -g https://github.com/lttb/gh-actions-language-server
 ```

+## Configuration for Neovim

+If you're using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), you can configure the `gh-actions-language-server` as follows:

-## Neovim Language Server Configuration
+### Define the Language Server Configuration

-Using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig), define configuration for `gh_actions_ls`:
+Create a new configuration file at `lua/lspconfig/configs/gh_actions_ls.lua` with the following content:

 <details>
 <summary>lua/lspconfig/configs/gh_actions_ls.lua</summary>